roger2727/MitchellRoger_T3A2-A/README.md

 # **User Stories**

 1. As a busy working professional, I want to be able to quickly search for recipes by keyword or ingredient so that I can find something to make for dinner tonight.
+It is important as a busy working professional does not have time to sift through each recipe to see if the ingredients they have at home are substantiated enough to make the meal.

 2. As a food enthusiast, I want to be able to filter recipes by meal type or dietary restriction so that I can discover new and exciting recipes to try.
+As a food enthusiast it is important to learn creative and inspiring ways to create my own recipes.

 3. As a family person, I want to be able to plan my meals for the week by filtering for specific ingredients or dietary restrictions so that I can ensure that we have everything we need on hand.

 4. As a busy working professional, I want to be able to save my favorite recipes for easy access in the future so that I don't have to search for them again.